aquamorta/kkengraver/README.md

 With the `--font` you have to specify a TrueType or OpenType font file.

 The command `./engraver.py -t "Hello!" --font fonts/arial.ttf -S 25mm:10mm -d /dev/ttyUSB0`
-engraves the the word 'Hello' using the font arial.ttf in the subdirectory fonts and the with the maximal dimensions of 25mm in x direction and 10mm in y direction.
+engraves the word 'Hello' using the font arial.ttf in the subdirectory fonts and the with the maximal dimensions of 25mm in x direction and 10mm in y direction.

 I do not provide any fonts with this program.
 You can find a lot by searching the internet